 - Autumn Bates, Certified Clinical Nutritionist &Sports Nutritionist

-Not only does creatine help improve athletic performance, research finds that it also leads to faster regeneration of ATP levels.
+Not only does creatine help improve athletic performance, but it also leads to faster regeneration of ATP levels.
 It means that athletes recover faster after intensive exercise.

 Related Article: Can Creatine Affect Drug Results?